fergiemcdowall/term-vector/README.md

 # term-vector
 A node.js module that turns that creates a term vector from a mixed text input.
 Supports stopword removal and customisable separators.
+Use `term-vector` when implementing a [vector space model](http://en.wikipedia.org/wiki/Vector_space_model)

 **Works with non-ascii (European) chars!**